 One idea from that theory is that our reality is a three-dimensional membrane that exists in a higher (perhaps eleven-dimensional) reality.
 The Big Bang may instead be a Big Collision between our membrane and another parallel one.

 This very interesting idea addresses the Anthropic Problem rather neatly in that it invokes the concept of evolution to explain the finely tuned parameters of this universe.
-The problem with those parameters is that they are extremely finely tuned.
+The problem with those parameters is that they seem extremely finely tuned.
 If they were not so finely tuned, we wouldn’t be here to be amazed at how finely tuned they are.

 But it seems to me that an implicit assumption of Smolin’s idea is the existence of a higher reality in which this black hole evolution takes place.